mvolfik/mailmerge/README.md

     - **beware: nothing is done about `CC` and other headers** that might affect sending, so preferrably set these in sender config, not in the individual campaign data files)

-### Create your template and data file
+### Create your email code and data

-Create your own template (and signatures etc) and campaign data file.
-They need to have the same name, let's say `templates/campaign.md` and `data/campaign.yaml`.
-Template is a Jinja2 template, see `templates/example.md`.
-In data file, you can configure the following:
+Create the template for the email and data for each recipient.
+Create the mail in `mails/name.txt` with data as a YAML front matter.
+The content is a Jinja2 template.
+See `mails/example.txt` for various possibilities.
+In the data file, you can configure the following:

 - global `headers`: again, these are copied directly – you likely want to specify `Subject` here
     - if there's a header with the exactly same name in sender config and campaign, the sender config one is preferred